 What's the one of the surest ways to understand different cultures?
 By starting with the world’s major religions.
 That’s what Amberjade Taylor realized.
 As soon as she became aware of the opportunity presented by religious studies presented, she dug in and began expanding her understanding of the broader world.

-“Just out of curiosity, I took a philosophy of religion course,” recalls Amberjade.
-“That cemented my interest in world religions.
-I didn’t really know what I was getting into, but I liked the material we read and enjoyed the higher-level critical thinking that the professors encouraged – along with the emphasis on discussion.
-That course was very interactive and very hands on.
-And the kind of questions that people asked really piqued my intellectual curiosity and made me want to go further.”
+“I took a philosophy of religion course,” Amberjade recalls, “and that cemented my interest in world religions.
+I loved the material we read and enjoyed the higher-level critical thinking that the professors encouraged – along with the emphasis on discussion.
+That course was very interactive, and it really piqued my intellectual curiosity.”

-- Recent graduates have entered careers in medicine, education, counseling and journalism.
+❱❱ Graduates have entered careers in medicine, education, counseling and journalism.

-- Recent courses have included Religion and Ecology; Myth, Ritual and Symbol; Religion and Film.
+❱❱ Courses have included Religion and Ecology; Myth, Ritual and Symbol; Religion and Film.